ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

 </center>

-# Codifica UTF-16
+# UTF-16 Encoding

--   Funziona come la codifica UTF-8, ma si usano coppie di byte ($8 + 8 = 16$).
+-   It works like UTF-8 encoding, but uses pairs of bytes ($8 + 8 = 16$).

--   Un *code point* può essere codificato da due oppure quattro byte.
+-   A *code point* can be encoded by two or four bytes.

--   C'è qui però un problema di *endianness*: il valore `0x2A6C` si scrive come la coppia di byte `0x2A 0x6C` (*big endian*) oppure `0x6C 0x2A` (*little endian*)?
+-   There is a problem of *endianness* here: is the value `0x2A6C` written as the byte pair `0x2A 0x6C` (*big endian*) or `0x6C 0x2A` (*little endian*)?

--   Nei file di testo codificati con UTF-16 si inserisce all'inizio del file il cosiddetto BOM (*byte-order marker*) che corrisponde al *code point* `0xFEFF`.
-Se i primi due byte di un file sono `0xFE 0xFF`, allora il file usa *big endian*, se sono `0xFF 0xFE` usa *little endian*.
-(Anche UTF-8 ha un BOM: `0xEF 0xBB 0xBF`).
+-   In text files encoded with UTF-16, the so-called BOM (*byte-order marker*) is inserted at the beginning of the file, which corresponds to the *code point* `0xFEFF`.
+If the first two bytes of a file are `0xFE 0xFF`, then the file uses *big endian*; if they are `0xFF 0xFE`, it uses *little endian*.
+(UTF-8 also has a BOM: `0xEF 0xBB 0xBF`).

--   UTF-16 è usato da Windows e nei linguaggi basati su Java (Kotlin, Scala, etc.).
+-   UTF-16 is used by Windows and in Java-based languages (Kotlin, Scala, etc.).

-# Codifica UTF-32
+# UTF-32 Encoding

--   Ovviamente, usa 32 bit per *code point*.
+-   Obviously, it uses 32 bits per *code point*.

--   In questo caso non c'è ambiguità: ogni code point usa esattamente quattro byte.
+-   In this case, there is no ambiguity: each code point uses exactly four bytes.

--   È ovviamente la codifica più inefficiente dal punto di vista dello spazio occupato: la poesia di Emily Dickinson occupa 232 byte in ASCII/UTF-8, ma ne occuperebbe 928 byte in UTF-32 (quattro volte tanto!)
+-   It is obviously the most inefficient encoding in terms of space occupied: Emily Dickinson's poem occupies 232 bytes in ASCII/UTF-8, but it would occupy 928 bytes in UTF-32 (four times as much!).

--   È però la codifica più semplice: ogni code point occupa sempre lo spazio di un tipo `uint32_t` in C/C++.
+-   However, it is the simplest encoding: each code point always occupies the space of a `uint32_t` type in C/C++.

-# File binari e testuali
+# Binary and Text Files

--   Quanto detto oggi spiega perché è spesso più vantaggioso usare *file binari* anziché testuali: è molto più facile per un programma leggerli e scriverli!
+-   What we discussed today explains why it is often more advantageous to use *binary files* instead of text files: it is much easier for a program to read and write them!

--   Quasi tutti i formati grafici oggi usati (PNG, JPEG, GIF, etc.) si basano su codifiche binarie.
+-   Almost all graphic formats used today (PNG, JPEG, GIF, etc.) are based on binary encodings.

--   I file testuali hanno però alcuni vantaggi significativi:
+-   However, text files have some significant advantages:

-    -   Sono più facili da leggere e da scrivere per un essere umano;
+    -   They are easier for a human to read and write;

-    -   Non hanno problemi di *endianness*.
+    -   They do not have *endianness* problems.

--   Inoltre, c'è un tipo importante di file di testo che avete già iniziato ad usare: i vostri **codici sorgente**!
+-   Furthermore, there is an important type of text file that you have already started using: your **source code**!

-# Codifica di file sorgente
+# Source File Encoding

--   Quasi tutti i linguaggi richiedono parole chiave e simboli che si limitano ad usare caratteri ASCII (alcuni consentono anche caratteri Unicode nei nomi di variabili e di funzioni, come Julia e Python)
+-   Almost all languages require keywords and symbols that are limited to ASCII characters (some also allow Unicode characters in variable and function names, such as Julia and Python)

--   Però nelle slide mostrate prima abbiamo visto che nei programmi si possono inserire anche stringhe letterali:
+-   However, in the slides shown earlier we saw that literal strings can also be inserted into programs:

     ```python
     print("The calculation completed successfully! 😀")
     ```

--   Come assicurarsi che il codice sia interpretato correttamente?
+-   How to ensure that the code is interpreted correctly?

-# Codifiche di file sorgente
+# Source File Encodings

--   Alcuni linguaggi impongono una codifica (UTF-8 per [Nim](https://nim-lang.org/docs/manual.html#lexical-analysis-encoding) e  [Rust](https://doc.rust-lang.org/reference/input-format.html)…), UTF-16 per C# e Java/Kotlin)
+-   Some languages impose an encoding (UTF-8 for [Nim](https://nim-lang.org/docs/manual.html#lexical-analysis-encoding) and [Rust](https://doc.rust-lang.org/reference/input-format.html)…), UTF-16 for C# and Java/Kotlin)

--   [D](https://dlang.org/spec/lex.html#source_text) supporta tutto: UTF-8, UTF-16, UTF-32, con qualsiasi *endianness*
+-   [D](https://dlang.org/spec/lex.html#source_text) supports everything: UTF-8, UTF-16, UTF-32, with any *endianness*

--   Python permette in linea di principio [qualsiasi codifica](https://peps.python.org/pep-0263/), indicata con un commento all'inizio del file:
+-   Python, in principle, allows [any encoding](https://peps.python.org/pep-0263/), indicated by a comment at the beginning of the file:

     ```python
     #!/usr/bin/env python3
     # -*- encoding: utf-8 -*-
     ```

--   Il rapporto del C++ con Unicode è complicato! `clang` usa UTF-8, GCC la ammette da linea di comando (`-finput-charset=`)…
+-   C++'s relationship with Unicode is complicated! `clang` uses UTF-8, GCC allows it from the command line (`-finput-charset=`)…

-# Codifiche di file sorgente
+# Source File Encodings

--   Ma questo risolve solo parte del problema, perché se il programma stampa una stringa UTF-8, bisogna assicurarsi che il sistema su cui gira il programma riconosca UTF-8 (Vedi le schermate all'inizio di questa sezione).
+-   But this only solves part of the problem because if the program prints a UTF-8 string, you must ensure that the system running the program recognizes UTF-8 (See the screenshots at the beginning of this section).

--   Fate attenzione alla codifica usata dal vostro editor; alcuni editor permettono di specificare la codifica in un commento all'inizio del file (vedi il manuale di [Emacs](https://www.gnu.org/software/emacs/manual/html_node/emacs/Specify-Coding.html) e di [Vim](https://vim.fandom.com/wiki/How_to_make_fileencoding_work_in_the_modeline))
+-   Pay attention to the encoding used by your editor; some editors allow you to specify the encoding in a comment at the beginning of the file (see the manual for [Emacs](https://www.gnu.org/software/emacs/manual/html_node/emacs/Specify-Coding.html) and [Vim](https://vim.fandom.com/wiki/How_to_make_fileencoding_work_in_the_modeline))

--   Tutti gli editor moderni consentono comunque di cambiare la codifica di un file
+-   All modern editors allow you to change the encoding of a file

--   Da linea di comando potete usare il programma [`iconv`](https://en.wikipedia.org/wiki/Iconv)
+-   From the command line, you can use the [`iconv`](https://en.wikipedia.org/wiki/Iconv) program

-# Conclusioni
+# Conclusions

--   È importante supportare Unicode nei propri programmi, **se questi devono gestire testo inserito dall'utente** (Spoiler: non è il caso del nostro ray-tracer, per fortuna!)
+-   It is important to support Unicode in your programs, **if they need to handle user-entered text** (Spoiler: this is not the case for our ray-tracer, fortunately!)

--   Per usare Unicode, bisogna abbandonare una serie di convinzioni che noi italiani (americani/francesi/etc.) abbiamo ingranate
+-   To use Unicode, we must abandon some assumptions that we Italians (Americans/French/etc.) have ingrained

--   Per esempio, [esistono lettere basate sull'alfabeto latino](https://devblogs.microsoft.com/oldnewthing/20241031-00/?p=110443) che hanno una **terza** grafia oltre alle maiuscole e minuscole
+-   For example, [there are letters based on the Latin alphabet](https://devblogs.microsoft.com/oldnewthing/20241031-00/?p=110443) that have a **third** form in addition to uppercase and lowercase

--   Non serve conoscere così bene Unicode nelle nostre lezioni, ma raccomando a tutti di approfondire l'argomento!
-Alcuni riferimenti: [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/), [Unicode programming, with examples](https://begriffs.com/posts/2019-05-23-unicode-icu.html)
+-   We don't need to know Unicode so well in our lessons, but I recommend everyone to explore the topic further!
+Some references: [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/), [Unicode programming, with examples](https://begriffs.com/posts/2019-05-23-unicode-icu.html)

 ---
-title: "Lezione 3"
+title: "Lesson 3"
 subtitle: "Calcolo numerico per la generazione di immagini fotorealistiche"
 author: "Maurizio Tomasi <maurizio.tomasi@unimi.it>" ...